LeeMiller-blip/LeeMiller-blip.github.io/resurrected-site.md

 	<div class="inner">
 		<header class="major">
 			<h1>Resurrected Website</h1>
-<p>I found this domain name and the content below is from original website in 2010 on the Internet Archive: Wayback Machine</p>
+<p>I found this domain name and the content below is from original website in 2010 on the [Internet Archive: Wayback Machine](https://web.archive.org/web/20100122073440/http://www.eplivingbarcelona.com/deluxe-hotel-barcelona.php)</p>
 		</header>

 <!-- Content -->
 <h2>Luxury Accommodation in Barcelona</h2>
-<p>El Palauet Living Barcelona appears in a modernist building from 1906 at number 113 of Passeig de Gracia, the most emblematic street in Barcelona: six exclusive 150m2 apartments, with two suites each and views of the Passeig de Gracia and the Tibidabo mountain.</p>
+<p>With an interesting blend of design and modern decoration with the technological developments of the 21st century, in modernist surroundings from the early 20th century, they create Modernismo Contemporáneo - Gaudi Style, which consists of respecting and restoring the original decorative elements and adapting them to the materials, craftsmen and technology of the 21st century.</p>
 <div class="row">
 	<div class="6u 12u$(small)">
-		<h3>Sem turpis amet semper</h3>
+		<h3>Deluxe hotel services</h3>
-		<p>Nunc lacinia ante nunc ac lobortis.
-Interdum adipiscing gravida odio porttitor sem non mi integer non faucibus ornare mi ut ante amet placerat aliquet.
-Volutpat commodo eu sed ante lacinia.
-Sapien a lorem in integer ornare praesent commodo adipiscing arcu in massa commodo lorem accumsan at odio massa ac ac.
-Semper adipiscing varius montes viverra nibh in adipiscing blandit tempus accumsan.</p>
+		<p>El Palauet Living Barcelona, has a wide range of à la carte services for its customers, daily room service, breakfast in the apartments, chef for celebrations or meals, and a butler service to give our customers the solution to any of their needs or desires, so that they might enjoy their stay: massage, hairdressing, personal shopper, personal training, vehicle rental, show tickets...
+El Palauet Living Barcelona appears in a modernist building from 1906 at number 113 of Passeig de Gracia, the most emblematic street in Barcelona: six exclusive 150m2 apartments, with two suites each to rent for enjoy your next stay in Barcelona.</p>
 	</div>
 	<div class="6u$ 12u$(small)">
 		<h3>Magna odio tempus commodo</h3>